Average Rent in Orlando, FL: 2026 Prices by Neighborhood

 What Is the Average Rent in Orlando in 2026?

 For landlords benchmarking a specific property, the apartment-only numbers are more useful for condos and multifamily.
-The all-property-type median better reflects single-family rental pricing.
+The all-property-type median better reflects single-family rental pricing — so if you're renting out a three-bedroom house, look at the higher figure.

-Orlando Average Rent by Unit Type (Apartments, Early 2026)
+Orlando Average Rent by Unit Type (Apartments, March 2026)

 Unit TypeAverage RentTypical Range